 For a while now I've been frustrated with my photography output.
-For years I've loved having a DSLR.
+For years I’ve loved having a DSLR.
 Taking photos, editing them then publishing them was always a very deliberate thing and had to be planned out.
-Very rarely would I have my camera to hand when I really wanted it and as such, a lot of the most relevant photography I have is on my iPhone.
+Very rarely would I have my camera to hand when I really wanted it and a lot of the most relevant photography I have ends up on my iPhone.

 I recently swapped my Canon 7D and 24mm ƒ1.4L lens set up with a Sony A7ii and Zeiss 55mm ƒ1.8 lens.
 The reason for this was that the whole Sony set up is much lighter and more compact than the 7D and I did, for a while, have it in my bag, ready to go whenever inspiration struck.
 Over a short period of time, however, I found that it became just as cumbersome as the 7D to carry around and I was finding the 55mm focal length quite tight, even on the full frame Sony.

 Cut to a few months ago when my friend Grant published his first few entries in his travel photoblog.
 I was blown away by what Grant was able to get out of the Fujifilm X100t and as I’d had a play around with it before, I knew it was portable and something I could easily carry in my pocket.